-- [a] Articles Other Than Money.
-The Authority may dispose of unclaimed articles that have been held in the Facility for at least three months by: - [i] Donation to Certain Charitable Organizations.
-"The President/CEO may, on behalf of the Airport, donate such unclaimed articles to a San Diego County-based organization that is exempt from taxation pursuant to 26 U.S.C. §501(c)(3) and that uses such computer equipment for the care, teaching, or training of children and/or disadvantaged adults.
-Each such donation shall be subject to the following conditions: - [1] No single donated item has a fair market value exceeding One Hundred Dollars (\$100); and - [2] The receiving organization takes appropriate action to publicly recognize the Authority's donations in a manner that increases the public's awareness of the Authority and acceptance of the Airport; and

-- [3] Following each donation, the President/CEO provides the Board with a written report of each donation with a list of the donated computer equipment at the regularly scheduled Board meeting following the donation. - [ii] Public Auction.
-The Authority may conduct a public auction of unclaimed items.
-The Authority shall provide notice of the public auction at least five days prior to the auction by publication in a newspaper of general circulation published in San Diego County.
-After each auction, the Authority may destroy or otherwise dispose of any unsold articles. - [iii] Public Use.
-On written determination by the President/CEO, or the designee of the President/CEO, that an unclaimed article is needed for public use, the Authority may retain such article for such use. - [b] Money.
+- [ii] Donation to Certain Charitable Organizations.
+The President/CEO may, on behalf of the Airport, donate such unclaimed articles to a San Diego County-based organization that is exempt from taxation pursuant to 26 U.S.C. §501(c)(3) and that care for, teach, train or assist children and/or disadvantaged adults.
+Each such donation shall be subject to the following conditions: - [1] No single donated item has a fair market value exceeding One Hundred Dollars (\$100); and - [2] The receiving organization takes appropriate action to publicly recognize the Authority's donations in a manner that increases the public's awareness of the Authority and acceptance of the Airport; and - [3] Following each donation, the charitable organization provides a donation receipt to the Authority, and the President/CEO provides the Board with a written report of donated unclaimed articles as provided on the donation receipt. - [iii] Public Use.
+On written determination by the President/CEO, or the designee of the President/CEO, that an unclaimed article is needed for public use, the Authority may retain such article for such use. - [iv] Recycling and Landfill Disposal.
+The Authority may recycle recyclable items or dispose of items that are not managed by any of the methods listed above. - [b] Electronics Recycling.
+The Authority must recycle electronic devices that may have stored personal information that have been held in the Facility for at least three months.
+Receipt and certificates of recycling and/or destruction must be provided to the Authority by a certified recycler. - [c] Money.
 After unclaimed money has been in the custody of the Authority's Treasurer for three years, the Treasurer shall cause a notice to be published once a week for two consecutive weeks in a newspaper of general circulation within San Diego County.
 The notice shall state the amount of money, the account in which it is held, and that the money shall become the property of the Authority on a designated date not less than forty-five days nor more than sixty days after the first publication of the notice.
 If no valid claim for the money or verified complaint is filed prior to the designated date, the money shall become the property of the Authority on the designated date.
 If a verified complaint is filed prior to the designated date, the Treasurer shall hold the unclaimed money until the court has rendered its decision on the complaint.

+[Amended by Resolution No. 2020-0102 dated November 5, 2020.]
 [Amended by Resolution No. 2019-0004 dated January 3, 2019.]
 [Amended by Resolution No. 2018-00106 dated October 4, 2018.]
 [Adopted by Resolution No. 2010-0055 dated May 6, 2010.]